 Mark Worthley founded Worthley Law after practicing as a Deputy Prosecutor in Indiana for over six years.
-As a prosecutor, he handled narcotics dealing and possession cases, burglary, rape, arson, gang, firearms, as well as all d-felony, misdemeanor and juvenile cases.
+As a prosecutor, he handled narcotics dealing and possession cases, burglary, rape, arson, gang, firearms, as well as all d-felony, misdemeanor, and juvenile cases.
 He regularly practiced in the courtroom and represented the State in hundreds of trials.

 Outside of the office, Mark regularly volunteers in the community.
 In the past, he has been involved with the Lions Club, the Indianapolis Bar Association, and Big Brothers Big Sisters.
 Mark completed the Indy Bar Leader Series in 2010.
-Previously, Mark volunteered with the Whitestown Planning Commission and served as President, where he learned the nuts and bolts of land use, zoning and planning.
+Previously, Mark volunteered with the Whitestown Planning Commission and served as President, where he learned the nuts and bolts of land use, zoning, and planning.
 In addition, he is an Eagle Scout and supports the Boy Scouts of America.
-Currently, Mark is a member of the Porter County Bar Association and the La Porte County Bar Association.
+Mark is currently a member of both the Porter County Bar Association and the La Porte County Bar Association.

 Mark is married to Tara, and they have a son, Nick.
-In addition to his family, Mark enjoys living in northwest Indiana, traveling, his two dogs, golfing, trivia, scuba diving, skiing and being a sports fan.
+In addition to his family, Mark enjoys living in northwest Indiana, traveling, his two dogs, golfing, trivia, scuba diving, skiing, and being a sports fan.